-On-airport Fixed-Base Operator Executive Beechcraft offers basic fueling, charter and ground transportation services.
+On-airport Fixed-Base Operator Signature Flight Support offers basic fueling, charter and ground transportation services.
 Many regional aircraft operators merely fly into Kansas City International Airport and are shuttled to the airline terminals to be transported to their final destination outside the region.

 Why is MCI referred to as KCI?

-For years, many airport users have wondered how Kansas City International Airport (KCI) wound up with the "MCI" identifier code instead of "KCI."
+Many know Kansas City International Airport by the acronym KCI.
+So for years, airport users have wondered how Kansas City International Airport received the "MCI" identifier code instead of "KCI."
 Although the answer may appear somewhat illogical, there is a simple explanation.

 Prior to the new airport's dedication in October 1972, City Councilman Jeff Hillelson suggested that the airport be called Kansas City International Airport to better identify it with the city, and the Kansas City Council agreed.
 The only problem, however, was that the MCI designator code was already registered in many navigational carts, and the Federal Communications Commission (FCC) at one time reserved all call letters with "K" or "W" for radio and television stations, meaning that KCI was not an option.